nesi/support-docs/docs/FORMAT.md

 [Markdown Table Generator](https://www.tablesgenerator.com/markdown_tables), is a handy tool for complex tables/

-Tables can be constructed using `|` to seperate columns, and `--` to designate headers.
+Tables can be constructed using `|` to separate columns, and `--` to designate headers.

-Number of dashes has no effect, things dont have to be lined up when in markdown, just looks nice.
+Number of dashes has no effect, things don't have to be lined up when in markdown, just looks nice.
 Leading and trailing `|` are optional.

 | Head   | Head   |